scalar-labs/scalardb-analytics-postgresql/.github/pull_request_template.md

 Outline the specific changes made in this pull request.
 Include relevant details such as added features, bug fixes, code refactoring, or improvements.

-## Screenshots (if applicable)

-If your changes include visual modifications, provide screenshots or GIFs to help reviewers understand the visual impact of the changes.

 ## Testing Done

 Describe the testing you have performed to ensure the changes are working as expected.
 Include details of the test cases or scenarios covered.